How to claim your super contributions at tax time

-Did you know that most people under 75 are now able to claim a tax deduction for after-tax contributions they make into super?
+Did you know that most people in Australia under the age of 75 are now able to claim a tax deduction when they make after-tax super contributions?

-The condition that less than 10% of your income comes from salary and wages to be able to claim a deduction was scrapped from July 1.
+The old condition that less than 10% of your income must have come from salary and wages in order to be able to claim a deduction was scrapped from July 1.

-If you’re aged between 65 and 74, though, you will need to meet the work test to be eligible.
+If you're aged between 65 and 74, though, you will need to meet the work test in order to be eligible.

-If you want to claim a tax deduction for personal contributions, you must complete and lodge a notice of intent with your super fund and have this notice acknowledged (in writing) by your fund.
+If you want to claim a tax deduction for personal contributions to super, you must complete and lodge a notice of intent with your super fund and have this notice acknowledged (in writing) by your fund.

-You can find the relevant form on the tax office website ato.gov.au.
+You can find the relevant form on the tax office website at ato.gov.au.

 It's also worth noting that if you claim a deduction for your personal contributions you may not be eligible for the government's super co-contribution.

 You can find more information about this new perk by entering "Change to personal super contributions deductions" in the search bar of the ATO website.